 Pacific coast.
 Breeds mainly in Transition zone from southern British Columbia east to northern Idaho and western Montana, and south to San Jacinto mountains, southern California.
 Winters south to San Pedro Martir mountains, Lower California.

-A tree up to 40 feet high, distributed on precipitious cliffs at 5,000 to 6,000 feet elevation on ranges from western Wyoming to western slopes of the Rockies, south to Wahsatch, to eastern Sierra Nevada, northern San Bernardino and mountains of north New Mexico and Arizona.
+A tree up to 40 feet high, distributed on precipitous cliffs at 5,000 to 6,000 feet elevation on ranges from western Wyoming to western slopes of the Rockies, south to Wahsatch, to eastern Sierra Nevada, northern San Bernardino and mountains of north New Mexico and Arizona.
 Largest and most abundant on high foothills of central Nevada.